sistemas-alex/sistemas-alex/README.md

 # 💫 About Me:
 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Kaustav;Full+stack+web+developer...;Data+Science+Enthusiast...;Blogger...;Active+Open+Source+Contributor..."/>

-Systems Engineer and Data Analysis Specialist with experience in full-stack development and efficient information management.

-I have participated in the creation of modern web applications and the implementation of data-driven solutions that support strategic decision-making.
+Intermediate Web Developer and Data Analyst with experience in building modern web applications and using data to support decision-making.

-I am proficient in programming languages such as Python, JavaScript, Java, Node.js, HTML, and CSS.
-I use tools like Pandas, NumPy, Matplotlib, Plotly, Power BI, and Tableau for data analysis and visualization.
+Skilled in JavaScript, Python, Node.js, HTML, and CSS, with knowledge of data analysis and visualization tools such as Pandas, NumPy, Matplotlib, Power BI, and Tableau.
+Experienced with development environments like Visual Studio Code and Jupyter Notebook.

-I also work with development environments such as Visual Studio Code and Jupyter Notebook, and I have experience in technical support and information technologies.

-I aim to contribute to innovative projects within dynamic teams, where I can combine web development and data analysis to create high-impact solutions.
+Motivated to continue growing professionally by combining web development and data analytics to deliver practical and effective solutions.

 </br>